'Exotics aren't evil': Protesters gather to stop removal of trees on Ōwairaka/Mt Albert

 "It is very concerning to see this idea coming through of Māori receiving special privilege, when we know Māori make up all of the worst socio-economic indicators," Snelgar said.

-"I just think people need to be more aware of the history - colonisation, land alienation and loss of culture - before making such comments.

-"Many of the houses nearby were built on confiscated land, and some of the community are not being sensitive to that.
+"People need to be more aware of the history - colonisation, land alienation and loss of culture - before making such comments.
+Many of the houses nearby were built on confiscated land."

 Authority happy with process